msg-systems/datatransfer/Documentation/Content/DSL.md

 The language is case insensitive.
 It´s not important if function names are written upper- or lowercase.
 The following functions are valid for all DSL variants.

+Additional functions could be defined for specific providers like LDAP.
+These are explained in the appropriate [tutorial section](DataSourceHelpTutorials.md).

 ### Math functions

 | Name | Parameter | Description |